 - Oversee the Company's submissions to shareholders on executive compensation matters, including advisory votes on executive compensation and the frequency of such votes, incentive and other executive compensation plans, and amendments to such plans and, in conjunction with the Board, appropriate Board Committees and management, the engagement with proxy advisory firms and other shareholder groups on executive compensation matters.

 - Administer the Company's incentive recoupment policy.

-Compensation and Benefit Plan Administration
+Compensation and Benefit Plan Design and Implementation

 - Periodically review and advise the Board (supported in the discretion of the Committee, by internal or external experts) on (a) current trends in global, national and industry wide compensation practices and (b) how the Company's compensation programs and practices compare to those of appropriate peer group companies.

 - Have the authority to retain and terminate any compensation consultant and have the authority to approve the consultant's fees and other retention terms.
 The Committee shall also have authority to obtain independent advice and assistance from internal or external human resources, legal, accounting or other advisors.
 Prior to selecting, or receiving advice from, any advisor, the Committee shall consider the independence of such advisor based on the factors contained in NASDAQ Rule 5605(d)(3); provided, however, that the Committee shall not be prohibited from obtaining advice from any advisor that it determines is not independent or who may have one or more items considered under the factors contained in Rule 5605(d)(3).
 The Committee shall be directly responsible for the oversight of any services of any consultant, counsel or other advisor it retains.
 The fees and costs of such consultants, legal counsel and other advisors shall be borne by the Company.